Avian Influenza Vaccines

 Vir Biotechnology Pandemic Monoclonal Antibody

 On October 4, 2022, the BARDA awarded California-based Vir Biotechnology, Inc. a multi-year contract with a potential value of up to $1 billion to advance the development of a complete portfolio of innovative solutions (vaccines) to address influenza and other infectious disease threats.
-BARDA will initially invest approximately $55 million for the ongoing and rapid development of VIR-2482, an investigational prophylactic monoclonal antibody (mAb) designed to protect against seasonal and pandemic influenza.
-On July 20, 2023, Vir announced that the Phase 2 PENINSULA trial evaluating VIR-2482 for preventing symptomatic influenza A illness did not meet primary or secondary efficacy endpoints.
+BARDA will initially invest approximately $55 million to support ongoing and future development of VIR-2482, an investigational prophylactic monoclonal antibody (mAb) designed to protect against seasonal and pandemic influenza.
+On July 20, 2023, Vir announced that the Phase 2 PENINSULA trial, evaluating VIR-2482 for the prevention of symptomatic influenza A illness, did not meet its primary or secondary efficacy endpoints.

 Avian Influenza Vaccines for Birds

 The United States Department of Agriculture's Agricultural Research Service (APHIS) researchers confirmed on April 14, 2023, that they are currently testing several vaccine candidates for use with birds.
-On May 16, 2023, APHIS approved the emergency use of an HPAI vaccine to prevent additional deaths of California Condors.
+On May 16, 2023, APHIS approved the emergency use of an HPAI vaccine to prevent additional deaths from avian influenza.
 The authorized vaccine is a killed, inactivated product conditionally licensed by APHIS' Center for Veterinary Biologics in 2016.

-The DIVA strategy uses an inactivated oil emulsion vaccine containing the same haemagglutinin (H) subtype as the challenge virus but a different neuraminidase (N).
-The possibility of using the heterologous N subtype to differentiate between vaccinated and naturally infected birds was investigated by developing an "ad hoc" serological test to detect specific anti-N1 antibodies.
+The DIVA strategy uses an activated oil-emulsion vaccine containing the same haemagglutinin (H) subtype as the challenge virus, but a different neuraminidase (N) subtype.
+The possibility of using the heterologous N subtype to differentiate vaccinated from naturally infected birds was investigated by developing an "ad hoc" serological test to detect specific anti-N1 antibodies.

-The World Organisation for Animal Health (WOAH) announced on June 7, 2023, it issued a comprehensive report - Animal Health Forum on Avian Influenza – Policy to Action: The Case of Avian Influenza – Reflections for Change.
+The World Organisation for Animal Health (WOAH) announced on June 7 that it issued a comprehensive report on Avian Influenza – Policy to Action: The Case of Avian Influenza – Reflections for Change.
 It was recognized that a successful vaccination strategy must rely on authorized (bird flu) vaccines.
 "Vaccinating is not the end; it is just the beginning.
 Vaccination application needs to be managed along the supply chain, including a surveillance program to detect active infection in vaccinated animals," said Dr. David Swayne, Disease Expert and Forum rapporteur.